-The TOE may also be used as an ISO Driving Licence (IDL) compliant to ISO/IEC 18013 or ISO/IEC TR 19446, as both eMRTD and IDL applications share the same protocols and data structure organization.
+The TOE may be used as an ISO Driving Licence (IDL) compliant to ISO/IEC 18013 or ISO/IEC TR 19446, as both eMRTD and IDL applications share the same protocols and data structure organization.

-The TnD v5.1 application embeds other secure functionalities (e.g. BAC and EAC in combination with BAC), which are not in the scope of this evaluation, but are covered in the scope of other evaluated configurations of this product.
+The TnD v5.1 application embeds other secure functionalities, like PACE (Generic Mapping (GM), Integrated Mapping (IM) and Chip Authentication Mapping (CAM)), Basic Access Control (BAC), LDS2 protocol extensions for EAC1 and PACE and Polymorphic Authentication protocol (PMA) for privacy-protected authentication with polymorphic ID attributes, which are not in the scope of this evaluation but are covered in the scope of other evaluated configurations of this product.